aiidateam/aiida-workgraph/docs/source/development/data_serialization.rst

 There are reasons why we don't serialize all data in the ``wg`` namespace:

-- **Flexibility for non-AiiDA components**: WorkGraph supports non-AiiDA components as nodes, meaning any Python function can be used as a task in the graph.
+- **Flexibility for non-AiiDA components**: WorkGraph supports non-AiiDA component as task, meaning any Python function can be used as a task in the graph.
 These functions do not require AiiDA data as input, allowing for a variety of data types.

 - **Respecting existing serialization methods**: For AiiDA components (e.g., ``CalcJob``, ``WorkChain``), some input ports may have explicitly defined serialization methods, which must be respected.